 All graduates are encouraged to participate in a pre-graduation individual photo.
 This is included in the standard graduation fee.
 Additional photos will be available for purchase.
-A professional photographer will be on-site at each campus.
-Unfortunately, if you are not able to attend there will be no reschedule time.
-Arrangements have been made for all graduates.

-Additional Photos will be taken the day of graduation.
-A professional photographer will be on site to take group photos.
-Payment will be due at graduation along with order.
+Other Photos will be taken the day of graduation.
+A photographer will be on-site to take group photos.
 Participation in this group photo serves as permission from the individual for LCN to post the photo to its website and/or forward it to the media.
-The College will provide a pinning photo from graduation that will be mailed out with your diploma.
-Please be sure that you bring the order form along with payment to graduation to hand to the photographer.
+The College will provide a pinning photo and other graduation photos within approximately four to six weeks following the event.